dnndev/xmp-docs/form-controls/calendar-button.md

+---
+id: form-calendar-button
+title: CalendarButton
+category: Buttons
+context: form
+summary: >-
+  The CalendarButton tag renders as a push-button at run-time.
+When clicked, a calendar date-picker pops up to enable the user to select a date.
+keywords:
+  - calendar
+  - button
+  - form
+---
 # `<CalendarButton>`

 The CalendarButton tag renders as a push-button at run-time.
 When clicked, a calendar date-picker pops up to enable the user to select a date.